María Elena Saldaña: Early life and career

-A native of Veracruz, where she was most likely born on July 23, 1962, Saldaña (pronounced Sal-dan-ya) started acting while in school.
-During one class, in which the kids sang or recited poetry, Saldaña knew a story about a little girl much like herself, and with a classmate, performed a sketch in which Saldaña portrayed that little girl, the forerunner to her eventual "La Gúereja" character.
+Saldaña was born in Veracruz, Mexico, on 23 July 1963.
+She started acting while in school.
+During one class, in which the kids sang or recited poetry, Saldaña knew a story about a little girl much like herself, and with a classmate, performed a sketch in which Saldaña portrayed that little girl, the forerunner to her eventual "La Güereja" character.
 She then performed her act on a television station in Veracruz, and this led, in 1984, to Mexico City and a contract with Televisa.
 Once there, Saldaña began to appear on several of the network's comedy series, as well as the telenovela Volver a Empezar.
 On one of the comedies, Ándale!, Saldaña first met Benito Castro; the two starred in the segment "La Güereja y El Papiringo," which, in 1998 would become, under different producers, a television series of its own as La Güereja y Algo Más.